 - Irby, B., Lunenburg, F., Lara-Alecio, R., & Tong, F. (2015).
-Qualitative Critizue: A Heuristic Tool for Doctoral Students to Use in Improving their Research Skills.
+Qualitative critique: A heuristic tool for doctoral students to use in improving their research skills.
 Journal of Education and Literature, 147-158. - Simon, M., & Goes, J. (2013).
-Scope, limitations, and delimiations.
+Scope, limitations, and delimitations.
 Dissertation and scholarly research: Recipes for success.
 Seattle, WA: Dissertation Success LLC.

-SECTION THREE
+SECTION FOUR

-Dissertation Submission and Editing Procedures
+Submission and Editing Procedures and Standards

-Using this guide and the Dissertation Checklist, the student, in consultation with the committee chair, will edit the dissertation.
-The Dissertation Checklist is on page 27.
+Using this Guide for the Preparation and Submission of Theses and Dissertations, an appropriate style manual, and the Thesis/Dissertation Checklist included in this guide, the student, in consultation with the advisory committee chair, will draft, revise, edit, and proofread the thesis or dissertation.